 There were no new trades in October.
 My positions in Microsoft (MSFT) and Merck (MRK) were the real drivers in boost my portfolio this month.
 Merck seems to finally have shaken the taint and stigma associated with the Vioxx recall.
 Microsoft made headlines with an investment in social media darling, Facebook.

 Heck, even I jumped on the Facebook bandwagon this week by opening an account and then setting up the Value Investing News application using their developer platform.
 I actually got lured over to the Facebook social network by a couple of other value investors that I was connected to previously on LinkedIn.
 I don’t really believe that Microsoft will gain much from this relationship and investment.
 Google is already fighting back with their newly announced OpenSocial API, which hopes to connect several of the smaller social networking sites and social networking giant MySpace with a common application platform.
+Geocoding requires high server capacity and a maximum of data availability.
+Our API provides you with both, so you can focus on building your application.
+This reduces your development costs and makes your business scalable.
+We have listed a few common use cases of our customers here.
+You can visit geocodeapi.io site for further details.
 This battle is really over the future of a new form of advertising targeted by user profiles versus the current contextual model that Google Adsense dominates.